The protected Linux computer must meet requirements listed in the table below.

 Linux user account used to work with Veeam Agent for Linux must have the /bin/bash shell set as the default shell.

-- The following packages are not required for CentOS, RHEL and SLES distributions if a pre-built binary veeamsnap package is to be installed.
+- The following packages are not required for CentOS, RHEL and SLES distributions if a pre-built binary package with Veeam kernel module is to be installed.

 - kernel-headers (for RedHat-based systems)